decretist/Dissertation/Chapter4/tmp.md

 ![Figure Za updated 12 Mar 2020](PNGs/Figure_Za.png)

+Zipf tried several different approaches to the quantitative analysis of the distribution of words in corpora.
+His first attempt, in 1935, sought to characterize the orderliness of word distributions by the relationship between the number of occurrences of a word (b), and the number of words (a), a relationship Zipf expressed as $ab^2 = k$.
+For example, there are in Gratian's *dicta* 8,028 words (a) for which there is 1 (b) occurrence, 2,462 words (a) for which there are 2 (b) occurrences, 1,135 words (a) for which there are 3 (b) occurrences, and 660 words (a) for which there are 4 (b) occurrences.
+Plugging these values for *a* and *b* into the formula $ab^2 = k$ yields 8,028, 9,848, 10,215, and 10,560 as the corresponding values for the "constant" *k*.
+As the number of occurrences (b) increases, values of *k* remain fairly stable, mostly falling between 10,000 and 11,000.
+As this example suggests, the explanatory power of the formula $ab^2 = k$ to characterize a word distribution is greatest for words that have a low number of occurrences.
+Zipf ultimately judged the formula $ab^2 = k$ to less than entirely satisfactory as a description of word distributions, in part because it implied fractional values of *a* for the most frequent words.[^Za] Zipf had a vivid awareness, ahead of its time for the pre-digital age in which he lived, of the fact that the variables in the formulas by which he sought to express these relationships represented discrete rather than continuous quantities.[^Zb]

 Zipf's law can be restated with greater mathematical precision by noting that the relationship of the logarithm of rank to the logarithm of frequency is linear, with a slope of -1.0 corresponding to a